xNaCly/blog/content/posts/2024/jit-with-go.md

 ---
-title: "POC Jit With Go (plugins)"
+title: "POC JIT With Go (plugins)"
-summary: "Proof of concept for compiling arithmetic expressions just in time"
+summary: "Proof of concept for compiling arithmetic expressions on the fly"
 date: 2024-01-05
-draft: true
 tags:
   - go
 ---